bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/mod3_a.png?raw=true)

-In the left hand menu, expand the "Compute" menu and click on "Overview".
-This will take you to the "Overview Page"
+Once logged in, the first page open will be the "Overview Page" that shows how many resources the project you are part of has access to, as well as the current usage.

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/mod3_b.png?raw=true)